KofiiDeKoder/De-Koder/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Kofi
 =============================================================================================================================

-Mr. Jack of All Trades, Learners of different skills(Web dev, Game dev, Software in General)
+Mr. Jack of All Trades, Collector of Stones
 --------------------------------------------------------------------------------------------

-I've been learning to code since I was ten(On and Off),
+I've been learning to code for a while(On and Off).
+I'm trying to get back at it.

 * 🌍  I'm based in Africa
 * 🧠  I'm currently learning Game Dev(For Godot previously Unity), CyberSecurity, and Automation